Kenshiki Labs

 Retrieval and Access Control

-At retrieval time, the Crosswalk scopes evidence by the caller's access boundary via OpenFGA/ReBAC.
+At retrieval time, Kura applies the caller's access boundary to candidate evidence.
 The model only sees what the caller is authorized to use for this specific question.
+Tenant-scoped enforcement is live today; caller-specific OpenFGA/ReBAC retrieval enforcement is the next boundary.

 • Hybrid retrieval (pgvector + tsvector) ranked by semantic + lexical similarity